Low Profile Graphics Cards Windows XP Benchmarks

 These Graphics cards do not require a PCIe power connector, which also means that they are constraint to around 70W of power consumption.
 Later cards are more power efficient, and therefore faster.

 The idea of this project is to test a range of Low Profile Graphics Cards under Windows XP to help with shopping on eBay.
-Some of these cards are extremely slow, whereas others are fairly decent and some are extremely potent, for example the GTX 750 and GTX 750 Ti, the two fastest XP compatible Low Profile Graphics Cards from Nvidia.
+Some of these cards are extremely slow, whereas others are fairly decent and some are extremely potent, for example the GTX 750 and GTX 750 Ti, two of Nvidia's fastest XP compatible Low Profile Graphics Cards.